What is atrial fibrillation?

 be made based on this test alone.
 If your arrhythmia symptoms come and go, you might

-need to wear an ECG Holter monitor or event recorder for 24 - 48 hours or longer.
+need to wear an ECG Holter monitor or event recorder for 24 to 48 hours or longer.

 Other tests might be used to help plan treatment.
 These might include: